I wrote my first holographic (handwritten) will at age 27, right before taking off on a six-month around-the-world adventure.

 Store Your Will In A Safe Place

 14. Keep your will in a safe place.
 You can keep your will in your bank's safe deposit box, with your lawyer, or in a locked safe at home.
-If you live in a tropical or humid environment, you may want to keep your will in a plastic covering.
+If you live in a tropical or humid environment, you may want to keep your will in a protective plastic covering.

 Are you more of a visual/auditory learner?
 Check out this short video on writing your own will provided by Free Advice, a collection of U.S. legal specialists.